 - Send and receive emails with your instructor(s).

 Planning Go to top of page.
 Top

-Use the Learning Systems Design & Development Advising Aid for Current Students or Learning Systems Design & Development Advising Aid for Students Admitted SP17 and later to guide your program planning.
+Use the Learning Systems Design & Development Advising Aid for Students Admitted SP17 and later to guide your program planning.
 This aid provides information on the steps you go through in your program: getting started, planning your program of study and portfolio preparation.
 It also lists required and elective courses.

-Develop your program using the S-2 (LSDD) Program of Study Form, available on the Educational Technology Specialist Degree Forms page.
+Develop your program using the S-2 Program of Study Form, available on the Educational Technology Specialist Degree Forms page.
 This form establishes the courses required for you to earn your degree.
-It has to be approved by your advisor.
+It must be approved by your advisor.
 The S-2 form should be filed with the student coordinator by the end of your second semester in the program.

 Portfolio Go to top of page.
 Top

 You should start on your portfolio early in your course work.

 The specialist degree program culminates in a Web-based portfolio showing mastery of the program competencies.
 The portfolio is used as the comprehensive exam at the end of the program of study.
 Ideally, your products and process artifacts are added to your portfolio as the work is completed rather than waiting until the last semester in the program.